Czar Jarek’s AC Righteous/Virtuous PVE MOD 13/14 Guide

 Updated the companions section.
 In this section, I made changes yet again just like last mod.
 Basically, I use more companions that have some sort of power (which this game still needs to give these old companions some sort of stat boost…) So below you’ll see the companions I use in two pictures because the first picture will be what I currently and the second pic will be what you should ideally use.
 Also, changed one piece of gear so I have 5 offensive slots for my companion.

 From this point on wards – Just updated pics around the guide, added some info/changed some like my critical strike number (simply saying whatever number you have there, just roll with it), also talked about for some DC’s who somehow don’t have enough recovery with all these recommendations, added a note at the end of my ability rolls section and personal stuff like finally, the keybind for exaltation (More info in the encounters section under forgemaster and exaltation and @guyofgisburne should have it on his guide as well) etc and that’s basically it (Please make sure to read that forgemaster’s and exaltation part, important).
+Also added up to date pictures of my stats.
 For any questions or for anything I missed out as the guide is quite big, just either mail me @jeffslider in game on PC or leave a comment here.
 (Warning, with my hectic schedule now a days, I honestly don’t have time as much to really check comments here so I apologize in advance.)
 Also, @guyofgisburne finally has his advance AC DC guide published.
 A lil down below, you’ll see a link to his guide, please check out as his guide is focused on end game to really advance to be the best possible you can be.

 Master/Epic Spellplague Caverns three man run – here